nitanmarcel/waydroid-magisk/README.md

 If the Android system is updated, Magisk will be removed and you'll need to run `install.sh` again to reinstall it.

 ## Does Zygisk work?
-Zygisk only works on devices with SELinux enabled or by using Magisk Debug (Not recommended).
-Attempting to enable it without SELinux enabled or with any other version will crash Waydroid (a fix is in the works).

-Careful when installing Magisk Debug and updating waydroid as it will require running `install.sh` which reverts to stable magisk and will stop waydroid from booting.
+Zygisk only works with Magisk Delta Canary which gets installed by default with `install.sh`.
+Enabling it with Magisk Delta Stable will result in waydroid not booting.Debug and updating waydroid as it will require running `install.sh` which reverts to stable magisk and will stop waydroid from booting. -->

-## I've enabled Zygisk in Magisk Delta Stable/Canary, updated waydroid images!!
+## I've enabled Zygisk in Magisk Delta Stable, updated waydroid images!!
 Delete `/data/adb/magisk.db` inside `waydroid shell`.
 Will clear Magisk's database and disable zygdisk.

 ## How is this different from other scripts?